July 16th, 17th, 18TH in PERTH, WESTERN AUSTRALIA

 What you'll learn

-Participants will have the opportunity to hear success stories, learn & share best practices, and will receive training on free and practical Google mapping tools, which participants can use to collect, host, visualize, share and publish map data, supporting communities to make informed decisions about their lands and water.
-Sessions may explore themes highlighted at Indigenous Mapping Workshops in Canada and New Zealand, including traditional land use and occupancy studies, environmental monitoring, and inter-generational knowledge transfer.
-The technical training will be co-led by Google Earth Outreach and Indigenous mapping practitioners with years of practical experience in the field.
+Participants will have the opportunity to hear success stories, learn & share best practices, and will receive training on free and practical Google Earth, QGIS, Mapbox, Fulcrum, Drone mapping tools, which participants can use to collect, host, visualize, share and publish map data, supporting communities to make informed decisions about their lands and water.
+Sessions will explore themes highlighted at Indigenous Mapping Workshops in Canada and New Zealand, including traditional land use and occupancy studies, environmental monitoring, and inter-generational knowledge transfer.
+The technical training will be co-led by Winyama, Google Earth Outreach and Indigenous mapping practitioners with years of practical experience in the field.

 Training modules will allow participants to learn the following:

 - Building quick and easy online maps that are collaborative and interactive